Last Updated on May 26, 2024

 Here’s a pic of the deck after we finished sanding.

-And as you can see, the sander did remove a significant amount of old stain BUT there was still some stubborn stain left.
+And as you can see, the sander did remove a significant amount of old stain BUT there was still some stubborn stain left on the decking boards.

 So, how did we fix it?